skulu/ATM-datatools/README.md

 # ATM Data Tools
  Tools for air traffic data analysis.
 The package currently consists of 3 functions for reading ADSB files.
+A feature to allow filtering of track data by radius from an airport is WIP for the `read_adsb_byairport()` function.

 # Installation
 This package is available via PyPi: